jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

   - add a Legend Title
   - add a frame around the legend

 Remember to **save your layout**.
 The layout is not saved by default when you save the Project.
-Saving the layout means when you come back to your project you can continue editing.
+Saving the layout means that when you come back to your project you can continue editing.
 You can save multiple layouts if you want to create different maps (e.g. of different locations, different combinations of data layers, etc.)

 These are just some of the things you can do.
 You could also try other things like adding an inset map.
 Aside the ['official' QGIS tutorial](https://docs.qgis.org/3.28/en/docs/training_manual/map_composer/map_composer.html) there are lots of other resources online, including [text tutorials](https://www.qgistutorials.com/en/docs/3/making_a_map.html) and [videos](https://youtu.be/LFJGLaH4Tvg?si=8dlRpvyPFV0XsY5z).